 Installing underfloor insulation batts can keep your floor at the same temperature as the inside of your home.
 It also prevents air draughts and outside air from entering your home.
 Wooden floors are especially susceptible to air gaps, and without floor insulation, there may be nothing between you and the outside elements.

 What are the different types of floor insulation?

 There are several different floor insulation materials and products which can be used to insulate, these include;

-Glasswool insulation products which are the most commonly used and are manufactured from up to 80% recycled glass material.
+Glasswool insulation products are the most commonly used and are manufactured from up to 80% recycled glass material.
 Some examples of Glasswool underfloor insulation batts include; Bradford Optimo, Knauf Earthwool Floorshield, and Fletcher Pink Batts.

-Benefits of installing underfloor insulation batts, rolls or boards
+Benefits of installing underfloor insulation batts, rolls, or boards

 - Increases your home’s thermal efficiency

 - Reduces heat loss through the floor

 - Reduces your energy bills by a noticeable difference

 - Less reliance on heating and cooling means you will reduce your carbon footprint